shemtsai/Voriconazole-Data-Visualization-Code/README.md

 This repository aims for the following:
 - **Visualize** Voriconazole serum concentrations and dosing regimens in patients pre and post-liver transplant.
 - **Examine** the distribution of serum concentration against therapeutic goals (1-4 µg/mL).

-## Required Libraries

-These R packages are required for data processing and visualization:

-- `readxl` - For reading Excel files.
-- `ggplot2` - For creating plots (violin, scatter, boxplot).
-- `dplyr` - For data manipulation.